 How does U-Pick work?

 Always get directions before heading directly into the orchards, either at the Farm Store during the week, or from the welcomer on the weekends.
-You will be paying by the pound of whatever fruit you pick.
+We charge by the pound for all of our u-pick fruit.
 If you bring your own re-usable bag for apples, you will get a 10 cent discount per pound (apples only)!
 On the weekends, you can pay for your u-pick apples right in our orchards, but during the week you will need to visit the Farm Store after you finish picking.

 In the orchards, please follow the signs, pick in the marked rows only, and please stay out of restricted area.
 All u-pick apples are the same price, so feel free to mix them in the same bag.
 Do not mix other fruits in with the apples as the prices are different.